 where are you located?

-Lucky Tales Rescue primarily serves the greater Cincinnati area including northern Kentucky, southern Ohio, and parts of Indiana.
+Lucky Tales Rescue is a foster-based rescue, not a shelter, so we have no facility to visit.
+We primarily serve the greater Cincinnati area including northern Kentucky, southern Ohio, and parts of Indiana.